Stephen II, Ban of Bosnia: Religious tensions in Bosnia

 The Pope was enraged by the religious tensions that grew in Bosnia, installed Fabian of the Franciscan Order as the Inquisitor in Slavonia and gave him the task of rooting out heresy in Bosnia.
 The Pope requested Stephen II's full assistance.
 In 1327 the Dominicans and Franciscans argued over who would be granted the task of burning the heretics.
 Although Fabian eventually took over the leadership over the movement, he utterly failed.
 Then the Pope wrote to the Hungarian King for a military intervention in Bosnia.

+In 1333, Stephen agreed with Stefan Dušan of Serbia to cede Ston and Pelješac to Ragusa in return for the so-called tribute of Ston.

 In 1334, the Bosnian Bishop Peter died, and a huge dispute began over his successor.
 Hungarian King Charles Robert managed to replace his supporter, but it would take until 1336 for the final dispute to be resolved in the Catholic Church's favour.

 Pope Benedict XII lost all patience and eventually accepted the offer of Prince Nelipac of Croatia in 1337, who not only wanted to restore Bosnia under Croatian control, but also desired personal revenge on Stephen II Kotromanić for the past troubles that he had caused him.
 The still powerful Croatian Šubićs family protested Nelipac's decision.
 An arranged marriage was made between Bosnian Ban Stephen II's brother, Vladislav and the sister of Ban of Croatia Mladen III Šubić, Jelena Šubić in 1338 in Klis Fortress.
 Mladen III Šubić's wife was Jelena Nemanjić, sister of the Serbian King Stefan Dušan, so this created a strong dynastic alliance of three families: the Kotromanić, the Šubić and the Nemanjić that strictly opposed Prince Nelipac's reign.
 The first to fall to Nelipac's hand were the Šubićs who were, despite constant help from Stephen II, were forced to sign a peace treaty with Nelipac and compensate him for the war.
 Charles Robert did not watch easily as his subjected lands were being war-torn.
 He was preparing to move to Croatia and depose Nelipac.
 Stephen II seized the opportunity and pushed against Nelipac, talking some of his lands for himself.